 Social security contributions are payable by employers and employees.
 The employer deducts the employee's contributions from salary.
-It is important to note that employee contributions are not deductible in computing the employee's taxable employment income.
+It is important to note that employee contributions form part of the employee's taxable employment income.

-Contributions are payable into three separate funds, as shown in Table 9 (2017 rates):
+Contributions are payable into three separate funds, as shown in Table 9 (2018 rates):